FridonAI/fridon-ai/README.md

 - This score is then sent to the API repository (separate from this core repository).
 - The API stores the score and notifies the user of their earned points.

 The exact scoring criteria and implementation details can be found in the relevant scoring module within the codebase.
-[Score Module](app/score)
+[Scoring Module](libs/internals/scoring)